kakitone/finishingTool/README.md

 Moreover, FinisherSC is under MIT License.

+## News
+If you have a meta-genomics dataset, you may also want to visit our MetaFinisherSC https://github.com/kakitone/MetaFinisherSC

 ## Command to run the tool ##

 Here is the command to run the tool: